Tammy Hembrow Reveals She’s Bored While Sticking Out Tongue & Flaunting Toned Tummy On Instagram

 “Beautiful and elegant lady master with innocent face, who traps the brightest star of the sky in her eyes.
 Hi Tammy Hembrow,” another follower chimed in.

 Last week, The Inquisitr shared that the bombshell sizzled in another hot selfie, telling her fans that she was chasing her heart.
-In that particular image, the model sported a pink babydoll shirt that draped off of her shoulders, showing off her beautifully bronzed skin as well as some cleavage.
+In that particular image, the model sported a pink babydoll shirt that draped off her shoulders, showing off her beautifully bronzed skin as well as some cleavage.
 That post also racked up a ton of traffic for the beauty.